-Furthermore, physical breaks will be provided between the townhouses to create a streetscape that matches and addresses the existing context (as demonstrated in Figure 37).
+Low front fences are to be provided along Beryl Avenue to respect the existing low front fence character of the dwellings south of the Site and enable vegetation and landscaping to be viewed from the street.
+Physical breaks, at least 5 metres in width, are intended to be provided between each building module along Beryl Avenue, at both ground and first levels, to create a streetscape that matches and addresses the existing context (as demonstrated in Figure 37).
 These physical breaks will allow for the dwellings read as singular detached dwellings rather than distinctly different townhouse dwellings.